 Use of drones in Uzbekistan will attract fines, detention and confiscation of equipment.
 Licenses to import drones must be obtained prior to arrival.

 Best time to go

-Uzbekistan is quite cheap and perfect destination for the budget travellers.
-You can expect to pay around 25 – 45 USD per day per person and that should cover accommodation and 3 meals all together.
+You can expect to pay around 30 – 45 USD per day per person and that should cover accommodation and 3 meals altogether.

 Today in Tashkent and in the big cities of Uzbekistan you can use card payment, however always keep some cash.
 It is still a cash economy, so cards are fairly useless outside the central areas of the big cities.